 *Start stuffing the head.
 You may need to use something narrow like a chopstick or a pencil to get some stuffing in the neck area to keep the head sturdy.

-*make sure you have added enough stuffing to the head at this point.
+*make sure you have added enough stuffing to the head by this point.

 Round 12: INV DEC around (6)

-Round 1: Magic circle, chain 1 and make 6 SC stitches into ring (6)
+Round 1: In main body color, magic circle, chain 1 and make 6 SC sts into ring (6)

-Make a slip stitch in the next stitch and then fasten off, leaving a long tail.
+Make a slip stitch in the next stitch and then fasten off, cut yarn leaving a long tail for sewing.
+Set aside for assembly later.

 Row 1: Chain 4.
 In the 4th (farthest) chain from the hook, DC, ch 1, DC, ch 1, DC.
 Chain 2, turn.